threedworld-mit/tdw/Documentation/lessons/replicants/actions.md

 The [`Action`](../../python/replicant/actions/action.md) (in this case, a [`MoveBy`](../../python/replicant/actions/move_by.md) action), has a `status` field.
 While the action is ongoing, `action.status == ActionStatus.ongoing`.
 If it is ever something else, we know that the action is done.

-This example replaces the `for i in range(100):` loop with a `while` loop that continuously checks the action's status for completion:
+This example replaces the `for i in range(100):` loop with a `while` loop that continuously checks the action's status for completion.
+Note that there is an additional, `c.communicate([])` call at the end; this is to send commands that end the action.

 ```python
 from tdw.controller import Controller